What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 Saving on real estate commissions sounds appealing to most people, but you might still be unsure about taking on the role of a real estate agent yourself.

-“If you have somebody who just wants MLS access and is very competent, understands the legal ramifications and process of selling a home, might understand some construction things, has the time to have showings, deal with the phone calls, and the back and forth that is part of that process, maybe have some sort of marketing background as well, you might not need the services of a real estate agent,” says Joe Bourland, a top-selling agent in Peoria, Arizona, with more than 23 years of experience.
+“If you […] just want MLS access and is very competent, understand the legal ramifications and process of selling a home, [as well as] construction things, have the time [for] showings, deal with the phone calls and the back and forth that is part of that process… maybe have some sort of marketing background as well, you might not need the services of a real estate agent,” says Bourland.

-On the other hand, you might like being very involved and are confident that no one else fully understands all the features of your home.
+On the other hand, you might like being very involved in the transaction and are confident that no one else fully understands all the features of your home.
 But doing the majority of the work yourself means you’re also directly responsible for the results.
-As you consider your options, here are some of the benefits and drawbacks of using a flat fee MLS listing service.

 Pros and cons of using a flat fee MLS listing service